ZoeyZheng0/ZoeyZheng0.github.io/_pages/personal.md

 - You can also call me Zoey.
 This name reminds me of a smart and nimble girl, which is pretty like me, so I take it as my English name.

 - I enjoy watching movies and animes during holidays.
-Movies are my best friends since I was young.
+Movies are always my best friends since I was a kid.
 I have watched over 1000 movies.

 - My favorite films are:
     - the Fight Club